-Under the No Action Alternative, the City-owned right of way beneath the Alaskan Way Viaduct is assumed to be restored by the AWVRP and EBSP to its original configuration in 2010, before construction of those projects began.
+Under the No Action Alternative, the City-owned right of way beneath the Alaskan Way Viaduct is assumed to be restored to its original configuration in 2010, before construction of AWVRP and EBSP began.
 This configuration included parking spaces with pay stations as well as business and parking access lanes.
 Approximately the same number of parking spaces is assumed to be provided as were in place in 2010.